igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

     !!! tip " "
         You can change the behavior of the detail pop-up window by clicking on the yellow balloon icon in the IGV toolbar.  <br> ![](../../img/balloon-icon.png){width=36} <br> For example, to quickly see the details for many alignments in succession, change the behavior from *Show Details on Click* (the default) to *Show Details on Hover*.

-* To **copy the details** to the computer's clipboard, right-click on the alignment and select *Copy read details to clipboard* from the pop-up menu.
+* To **copy the read details** to the computer's clipboard, right-click on the alignment and select *Copy read details* from the pop-up menu.

 * To **copy the read sequence** to the computer's clipboard, right-click on the alignment and select *Copy read sequence* from the pop-up menu.

 The IGV display of the aligned reads uses **color, transparency, and symbols** to highlight some of the information details, as described in the sections below.
-You can also sort and group the alignments based on various attributes, which may help highlight patterns and anomalies in the data.
+You can also sort and group the alignments based on various read attributes, which may help highlight patterns and anomalies in the data.

 ## Base mismatches

-By default, read bases that match the reference sequence are displayed in gray (or whatever the current setting is for the alignment track color).
+By default, read bases that match the reference sequence are displayed in grey (or whatever the current setting is for the alignment track color).
 Read bases that do not match the reference are displayed in **color**.
 By default, adenine (
 A) is green, cytosine (C) is blue, guanine (G) is yellow, and thymine (T) is red.